Species-theoretic foundations of perturbative quantum field theory: Time-Ordered Products and S-Matrix Schemes

 for all $\ssA_I\in \textbf{E}_{\mathcal{F}_{\text{loc}}[[\hbar]]}[I]$ which respect $G$. \end{cor}

 The restriction of $\text{T}$ to the primitive part Lie algebra is called the associated \emph{system of generalized retarded products},

 The image of the Dynkin elements $\mathtt{D}_\cS$ under the currying of $\text{R}$ are the \emph{generalized retarded products} $\text{R}_\cS$, see e.g. \cite[Equation 79]{ep73roleofloc}.
-Combining this with \autoref{actondynkinwithtits} and \autoref{cor:cor}, we see that the generalized retarded products have certain support properties, which gives rise to their name.
+Combining this with \autoref{actondynkinwithtits} and \autoref{cor:cor}, we see that the generalized retarded products have certain interesting support properties.

 Given a system of generalized time-ordered products